 Sean Doran hails from New Mexico and earned his BFA in Theatre from the College of Santa Fe.
 He is an actor, writer, designer, and producer as well as a founding member of the multi-award winning theatres The Other Side Theatre and defunkt theatre here in Portland.
 During a ten year stint in the NYC area he and his wife founded Pretention Co. and produced several productions including Ubu Roi.
 Sean worked with several companies including La Mama where he appeared in Gerald Thomas’ production of Anchorpectoris.
 After moving back to Portland Sean and his wife founded The Reformers, whose unique productions include The Revenants [Drammy for Sound Design and Makeup], The Turn [Drammy finalist for Best Original Script], Haunted House and The Van.
 Recent credits include Medea with Imago and In the Penal Colony at Portland Opera.
 He has worked with several local companies including CoHo Productions, Post 5 and Artists Rep.

 Caitlin Nolan is a multidisciplinary artist who has worked with companies including Northwest Classical Theatre Collaborative, Portland Actors Ensemble, Beirut Wedding World Theatre Project, Shaking the Tree Theatre, and The Broken Planetarium.
-She made her Reformers debut in 2016 in the immersive one-act The Van and has subsequently co-authored LĒR, Yes No Goodbye, and We’re All Gonna Die with Sean Doran.
+As a Reformers company member, she has co-authored LĒR, Yes No Goodbye, and We’re All Gonna Die with Sean Doran and developed the story of RE: Lilith Lopez with Mishelle Apalategui.
 Behind the scenes she has worked with Life in Arts Productions, Badass Theatre Company, and the Miracle Theatre Group where she stage managed the Drammy Award-winning Oedipus El Rey.
 She can also be seen on IFC’s Portlandia.